kisakoodaus/boi2026.cses.fi/content/rules.md

 Contestants are not allowed to bring any additional reference materials such as books, program listings or notes.
 Contestants may not bring any electronic devices (phones, smart watches, etc.).

-Contestants who want to bring any other items must contact the Jury via their team leaders during the practice session.
+Contestants who want to bring any other items must contact the Jury via their team leaders before the event or during the practice session.

-Any stationery, keyboards, mice, dictionaries, or mascots must be brought to the contest room during the practice session.
+Any items to be used during the contest must be brought to the contest room during the practice session.
 They will be checked and provided to the contestant during the contest sessions.

 After the practice session and after the first contest day, the contestant must leave these items on their table if they want to use them during the contest next day.
 After the second contest day, the contestant must take all of these items with them.

 ### Tasks and solutions

-The contest tasks posed at BOI 2026 are intended to be of an algorithmic nature.
-That is, the focus is on designing correct and efficient algorithms.
+The contest tasks posed at BOI 2026 are algorithmic programming tasks.
+The focus is on designing correct and efficient algorithms.
 In some tasks, the efficiency of implementation may also be a factor.
 Each task will be divided into one or more subtasks, each worth a portion of the total points.

 Unless stated otherwise in the task description, the solution of a task is a program written in C++ or Python in one source code file.
 Solutions must be submitted via the contest system.